stridecolossus/JOVE/docs/blog/part-4-models/render-loop.md

 ### Application

-Note that the newly refactored components are `Runnable` objects, we compose these _tasks_ into the following new class that encapsulates the application thread:
+Note that the newly refactored components are `Runnable` objects, we will compose these as _tasks_ into the following new class that encapsulates the application thread:

 ```java
 public class Application {